abhay-byte/minor-project-gtbit/server/endpoints.md

 ### `POST /api/conversations/:id/messages`

-Sends a new message.
+Sends a new message. (patient or doctor can send messages)

   * **Tables:** `messages`, `patient_doctor_conversations`
   * **Request Body:**
     ```json
     {
       "message_content": "Here is the report you asked for.",
-      "message_type": "Text" // or "Report"
+      "message_type": "Text"
     }
     ```
   * **Response:**